bjornekelund/DXLogICOMScripts/README.md

 # DXLog.net script kit for IC-7610

 ## NB.
-Requires DXLog.net 2.3.18 which is soon to be released.
+Requires DXLog.net 2.3.18 which is currently in beta.
 Custom ICOM CAT commands is broken in the current stable 2.3.17

 *These scripts are used entirely at your own risk.
 Since the scripts control hardware, including things like transmitter output power, they can cause